 Stroll around the center

 The city center with it’s broad, low traffic avenues is perfect for wandering around.
-Watch and enjoy the buildings still there from the baroc and jugenstill areas.
+Watch and enjoy the buildings still there from the Baroque and Jugendstil periods.
 We had nice weather and didn’t feel the need to go inside the buildings, seeing the buildings from the outside was a treat in itself.
 The buildings have grand designs and are colorfull.
 I just love to stroll around a city or town that still has lots of old buildings preserved.
 It’s a feast for the eyes and I just can’t get enough of it.

 But it’s not just the buildings that are beautiful, the canals are also well worth your time.
 Tromostovje, the triple bridge is beautifully adorned, perfect to walk over and stare at from a distance.
 Just to see all the people walking over the bridge, people going in all directions.
 Some people admiring the bridge or trying to find the perfect picture others clearly having seen the bridge all to often and having a clear direction.

 Since there are traffic-free areas, we didn’t need to worry that we would bump into a car.
 This helped contribute to the laid-back atmosphere we felt in Ljubljana.